She Survived Breast Cancer, But Says A Treatment Side Effect 'Almost Killed' Her

 After a series of tests ensured she was a good candidate, Harrod had two clusters of nodes transplanted from her abdomen into her armpit and forearm.

-For her, the results have been amazing, Harrod says — "like I never ever had a problem with lymphedema."
+For her, the results have been amazing, Harrod says — "like I never, ever had a problem with lymphedema."

 Dayan explains that the node transfer procedure has been around for about a decade; but recent advances in imaging now help surgeons pinpoint which clusters of nodes are best to safely use — and that can vary from patient to patient.